AlexandriaDAO/core/README.md

 'AI' was kept out of this whitepaper entirely, despite it being at the core of Alexandria's founding vision.

 This project was born out of pilot project called UncensoredGreats where you'd chat with great authors in an uncensored way.
-The great finding of this experiment: An AI fed an author's words directly and NOT the user's prompt was far more interesting.
-In other words, a technique was used to output particular human thoughs rather than aggregate ones from training data is far more condusive to discovery.
+There was one finding of this experiment that shaped Alexandria: When an AI is fed author words directly, and forced to answer without knowledge of the user's question, responses became far more interesting and honest.
+In other words, a technique to output particular human thoughts from training data rather than aggregate ones is far more condusive to discovery.

 As AI models grow in size and complexity, the outputs will grow more generic, and our uncensored methodology more fruitful.
-This direction goes against the grain of the entire AI space, but it steadfast in what we see as a deeper truth about computer science, a principle exemplified by the story of one early internet legend.
+This direction goes against the grain of the entire AI space, but it steadfast in what we see as a longstanding principle of computer science, exemplified by the story of one early internet legend.

 #### The Hyperlink Paridigm